Tuesday, October 8, 2024

 Willkens, the Georgia Tech professor, said the project has provided an ideal way for students to engage in preservation work.
 Bordeaux spent several days scanning the site, which was “very difficult” because of tree cover.
 The lack of other historic buildings nearby provided challenges on context.

 Willkens (right) describes the house as a standard vernacular cottage, though its construction is a bit of a mystery.
 She thought at first it may have been a gable and saltbox style, but that is not the case.
-“It has got some atypical arrangements.”
+“It has some atypical arrangements.”

 For some reason, the builders did not remove a massive tree stump before construction, she said.